1: Demonstrative Pronouns

 Desk にほんごで なんて いいますか。 What is "desk" called in Japanese?

 There are two types of adjectives in Japanese: -adjectives and な-adjectives.
-We introduce い-adjectives first.-adjectives (おもしろい, いい, etc.) can be used to modify nouns.
+We introduce い-adjectives first.-adjectives (おもしろい, いい, etc.) are placed before a noun to modify it.

 おもしろい テーブル interesting table